BMW 02 Series: 1975

 The 1502 is introduced as the base model.

 Special models

 2002 ti Diana

 To celebrate the marriage of racer Hubert Hahne to Diana Körner, twelve custom 2002 ti models were built with changes including twin headlights (from the 2800 CS) a leather interior and Italian aluminium wheels.
 Each of the twelve cars were painted in a different colour.
 There are only four known remaining 2002 ti Diana.

 1602 Elektro

-For the 1972 Olympic Games, BMW developed the "1602 Elektro" electric-powered concept vehicle.
-Two vehicles were produced, and they served as a support vehicle of the long-distance walkers and marathon runners during the games.
+For the 1972 Olympic Games in Munich, Germany, BMW developed the "1602 Elektro" electric-powered concept vehicle, its first electric car.
+Two vehicles were produced, and in addition to shuttling VIPs, they served as a support vehicle of the long-distance walkers and marathon runners during the games.
 The 350 kg pack of twelve lead-acid batteries (located under the bonnet) gave a range of approximately 30 km.

 2002 GT4

 A special Frua-designed coupe body was developed on the basis of a 2002 Ti.
 Only two were produced in 1969/1970.